 - 2½ cups water

-- Use a sharp knife to chop and finely dice the parsley, cilantro, garlic, and peppers.
+- Prepare the parsley, cilantro, garlic, and peppers.
 Transfer them to a small bowl.
-Add the olive oil and stir to combine.
-Set the chimichurri aside.
+Add the olive oil, stir to combine, and set it aside.

 - Wash the rice until the water runs clear.
 Add it to a saucepan with water and salt.
 Bring the mixture to a boil over medium heat.
 Then, reduce the heat to medium-low and cook for 20 minutes until the liquid evaporates.